dotnet/docs/docs/core/testing/unit-testing-mstest-runner-extensions.md

 ### Crash dump files

 This extension allows you to create a crash dump file if the process crashes.
-This extension is shipped as part of [Microsoft.Testing.Platform.Extensions](https://nuget.org/packages/Microsoft.Testing.Platform.Extensions) NuGet package.
+This extension is shipped as part of [Microsoft.Testing.Extensions.CrashDump](https://nuget.org/packages/Microsoft.Testing.Extensions.CrashDump) NuGet package.

+The package is shipped with Microsoft .NET LIBRARY closed-source free to use licensing model.

 To configure the crash dump file generation, use the following options: